 Pupil voice is celebrated through school councils, young leader roles and in all lessons.
 The language associated with the British Values is used actively in school and democracy is used in lessons when elected school council and active ambassadors.
 Our behaviour regulation policy models the rule of law and our rights and responsibilities within our school community.

 Observations of Jigsaw lessons and pupil focus groups on relevant topics show our pupils are becoming analytical thinkers who ask questions and are confident to discuss a variety of topics.

 Displays across the school show some of the topics that are explored and the links created with our school and British Values.
 Our assembly themes, units of work across a range of curriculum subjects explore pastoral care and cultural capital of the school for example: Mental Health week, anti-bullying week, safer internet week, black history month and festivals (Eid and Diwali).

 With our commitment to getting children moving, lunch times are now far more active and pupils enjoy the games on offer.
 This has had an impact on improving pupil behaviour.
 Careful monitoring of behaviour logs provides an insight into issues and staff are able to deal with these directly.
 Teaching staff are on lunch duties in the classrooms and on the playground, giving them further opportunities to play with pupils and to really get to know them.

 Links with other subjects, such as History/Geography, give further opportunities for pupils to broaden their knowledge and embed our values.

 Active movement has made a positive impact on our pupils and their well-being.
-Pupils want to come to school to take part in initiatives, such as the ‘standathon’ and pedometer challenge.
+Classes in KS2 have Active ambassadors appointed to encourage children to be active in the classroom and pupils will actively stand-up to answer questions, including stand-up registers and stand-up reading.
 The monitoring of attendance has shown that pupils’ attendance at Lynch Hill is above national averages.